AlexanderHrabski-NOAA/global-workflow/rtofs/notes/KNOWN_ISSUES_008.md

 ---

-## 3. MOM6/CICE crash (or hang) reading `mesh.mx008.nc` — ESMF's ESMFMESH reader doesn't scale to this mesh size
+## 3. `cxil_map`/`-EFAULT` abort in MPI sends at startup — a Gaea C6 system bug, not ours

-**Status:** workaround in place and confirmed for both components (commit `20af2173`, "work around ESMF mesh read/gen bottleneck") — see below.
-The underlying ESMF bug itself is still open upstream; this is a mitigation, not a fix, and the mesh-file read is still the eventual failure mode if the workaround's levers are ever exhausted at a higher resolution or PE count.
+**Status:** root-caused and worked around.
+Not a MOM6, CICE, ESMF, or global-workflow defect — the bug is in the Cray PE / glibc interaction on Gaea C6, diagnosed by ORNL via a GFDL ticket.
+An HPE fix is pending with no timeline, so the workaround stays in for the foreseeable future.
-**Blocks:** previously blocked the `gdas` (and presumably `gfs`) forecast job at startup for any coupled run with `use_mommesh=true` (the default) at this resolution; no longer blocks it with the workaround applied.
-This was upstream of everything else in this file — the forecast never got far enough to reach post-processing.
+**Blocks:** nothing now.
+Previously blocked the `gdas` (and presumably `gfs`) forecast job at startup, upstream of everything else in this file.

 ### Symptom

-MOM6's NUOPC cap aborts (or, at low enough PE counts for the mesh reader, hangs) shortly after `======== COMPLETED MOM INITIALIZATION ========`, while building its coupling geometry:
+The job aborts during startup — for us, while a component was building its ESMF coupling geometry from `mesh.mx008.nc`, but the mesh read is incidental (see root cause):

 ```
 816: libfabric:...::cxi:mr:cxip_do_map():129<warn> c6n1325: cxil_map lni: 130 base: 0x0x14774749a010